Friday, April 11th, 2014, 12:50 pm

--Barclaycard Arrival World Mastercard (40K signup points plus 2.22% cash back on everything to use towards any travel related charge.)
+-Barclaycard Arrival Plus™ World Elite MasterCard® (50K signup points plus 2.11% miles back on everything to use towards any travel related charge.)

 -Chase Sapphire Preferred Visa Signature (40K signup points, 5K points for adding a free additional user, up to 3.21 points per dollar spent, points transfer to United for Air Canada or United flights for 85K miles with no fuel surcharges or to BA for Air Berlin or USAirways flights for 60K Avios round-trip with no fuel surcharges).